AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/pattern_provider.md

 # Variants

-Pattern Providers come in 3 different variants: normal, directional, and flat.
+Pattern Providers come in 3 different variants: normal, directional, and flat/[subpart](../ae2-mechanics/cable-subparts.md).
 This affects which specific sides they push ingredients to, receive items from, and provide a network connection to.

 - Normal pattern providers push ingredients to all sides, receive inputs from all sides, and, like most AE2 machines, act